awslabs/aws-encryption-sdk-specification/framework/keyring-interface.md

 The key name MUST be a string value.

-### provider ID
+### key provider ID

 An output value returned by a keyring on encrypt as part of an encrypted data key structure that identifies the grouping or categorization for a keyring that can fulfill this decryption contract.

-The provider ID MUST be a binary value and SHOULD be equal to a UTF-8 encoding of the key namespace.
+The key provider ID MUST be a binary value and SHOULD be equal to a UTF-8 encoding of the key namespace.

-### provider info
+### key provider info

 An output value returned by a keyring on encrypt as part of an encrypted data key structure that provides necessary information for a keyring to fulfill this decryption contract.

-The provider info MUST be a binary value and SHOULD be equal to a UTF-8 encoding of the key name.
+The key provider info MUST be a binary value and SHOULD be equal to a UTF-8 encoding of the key name.

 ## Supported Keyrings